 How much does UFE / UAE usually cost if I’m not insured?

 If you are uninsured or your health fund policy does not cover 35321 or 35410, the approximate fees are as follows.

-The hospital fee (theatre fee and 1-night accommodation) is from $5,500, depending on the hospital you choose.
+The hospital fee (theatre fee and 1-night accommodation) is around $5,500, depending on the hospital you choose.

 What is the fast-track program for out of region patients?